w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 !!!info
     Many wallets allow you to convert between formats.
 Stand-alone tools exist as well; you can find them in the [address conversion tools](#address-conversion-tools) section.

+### Using the Same Account Across Chains

+Because every network format is only a different representation of the same public key, a single account can be used on most Substrate-based chains, including Polkadot, Kusama, and their parachains (a few chains are exceptions).
+Only the address representation changes from one chain to the next;
+the underlying key pair and the account's visual identicon remain constant across networks, which is a reliable way to confirm that two differently-formatted addresses belong to the same account.

+Reusing one account across chains means fewer mnemonic phrases and backup files to safeguard, and it can be necessary to manage assets such as crowdloan rewards, which are delivered to the account that participated.
+The trade-off is that a single account becomes a single point of failure: if its mnemonic is compromised, funds on _every_ chain are at risk.
+The shifting address format per network can also cause confusion, particularly when a wallet displays the generic Substrate format (starting with `5`) while an interface shows each chain's network-specific format.

 ### For the Curious: How Prefixes Work

 The [SS58 registry](https://github.com/paritytech/ss58-registry/blob/main/ss58-registry.json) states